liv-ac-uk/comp122/labs/arrayLoops/README.md

 }
 ```

+## Objected Oriented Piracy

-Complete the program Hello.java so that it prompts the user for an integer, `n`, and then print the phrase to the terminal `n` times.
+Sea shanties are historically well-tested applications have proven efficacy when hauling tall ships, wooing potential partners, and preserving maritime history.
+These have a repetitive mitre which can be generated using for loops.
+Complete the program CShanty.java so that it prompts the user for an integer, `n`, and then sings the song to the terminal `n` times.
 The output of your program should be as below:

 ```
-$ java Hello
+$ java CShanty
 2                                               // User Input
-I've said 'Hello there' 0 times previously!     // Console Output I've said 'Hello there' 1 times previously!
+Oh I like to code and OOP sets me free!     // Console Output For reliable code, Java is for me
+Oh I like to code and OOP sets me free!
+For reliable code, Java is for me
+But, my first love is the C!
 ```

 {% next %}